 Surface exploration in the brownfields properties has identified more than 50 km cumulative strike of structures, shown as grey lines on the map, with anomalous to high-grade soil and rock geochemistry.
 Additional surface exploration, coupled with airborne surveys and geophysics data, will allow Equinox Gold to identify drill targets and commence regional exploration in the brownfields properties.

 Touro is one of the key brownfields targets.
 Located approximately 15 km southwest of Piaba, Touro is similar in scale to the Piaba deposit with a footprint of more than 6 km2.
 While drilling at Touro has been limited to date, the mineralization encountered is similar to that seen in the Piaba deposit, making Touro a high-priority target for Equinox Gold’s second phase of exploration.

-The regional geology of the greenfields properties is similar to the geology that underlies the Piaba Deposit, both of which are located in the São Luis Craton.
-The São Luis Craton consists of the Paleoproterozoic Aurizona Group metavolcano-sedimentary succession, volcanics and granitoids of the Tromaí Intrusive Suite covered by Phanerozoic sedimentary basin deposits and recent coastal sediments.
+The São Luis Craton, which hosts the Piaba Deposit, consists of the Paleoproterozoic Aurizona Group metavolcano-sedimentary succession, volcanics and granitoids of the Tromaí Intrusive Suite covered by Phanerozoic sedimentary basin deposits and recent coastal sediments.
 Structural trends throughout the São Luis Craton are dominated by north north-east to south south-west and west north-west to east south-east trending structures and there is a strong association between gold occurrences and structural lineaments, which form distinct gold corridors.